MAD Service Portion

-MAD has partnered with a center for street children, an orphanage full of babies who have been abandoned, and a local organization that works on HIV/AIDS education in Moshi, Tanzania.
+MAD has partnered with a center for street children, which is an organization that works with and on behalf of babies that have been abandoned and need care.
+They also work with a local organization dedicated to HIV/AIDS education in Moshi, Tanzania.

 As a volunteer you can help with the following activities: